scottmk/ti4-reference/docs/factions/te/rebellion.md

     ### **The Sorrow**

-    When you create the game board, place The Sorrow (tile 94) where your home system would be placed, and place an inactive <span style="font-variant:small-caps;">breach</span> in it.
+    When you create the game board, place The Sorrow (tile 94) where your home system would be placed, and place an inactive breach in it.
     The Sorrow is not a home system.
     Then, place your home system (tile 118) in your play area.